 The West Virginia Northern Rail Trail is a 10-mile trail project occupying the former West Virginia Northern railroad bed between Kingwood and Tunnelton in Preston County.
-The short-line railroad moved coal for nearly a century and was replaced briefly by a a tourist railroad before ultimately being abandoned.
+The short-line railroad moved coal for nearly a century and was replaced briefly by a tourist railroad before ultimately being abandoned.

 Parking is available at the Kingwood Civic Center (311 Tunnelton St., Kingwood).
 There is also parking at the Sisler Street Trailhead in Kingwood, the future site of the trailhead park.